Robert R. McCormick Foundation

 Strengthens impactful reporting in Chicago and Illinois that increases government transparency, holds decision-makers accountable, and ensures public investments create opportunities for all, especially Chicago's South and West Side residents.
 Recent major grants include:

-- Illinois Solutions Partnership with Better Government Association: $10 million (five-year program)
+- Illinois Solutions Partnership with Better Government Association: $10 million (five-year programme)

 - Block Club Chicago: $1.6 million for investigative team